 ?
 Did you make this recipe?
 Don’t forget to give it a star rating below!
 Just click on the stars in the recipe card to rate.

-- 1 tablespoon Chinese Black Vinegar (Or use white vinegar)
+- 1 tablespoon (1 tablespoon) Chinese Black Vinegar, (Or use white vinegar)

-- 2 tablespoons Rice Vinegar (Or use white vinegar)
+- 2 tablespoons (2 tablespoons) Rice Vinegar, (Or use white vinegar)

-- 2 teaspoons ground pepper (adjust to taste)
+- 2 teaspoons (2 teaspoons) Ground Black Pepper, (adjust to taste)